protocol-registries/well-known-uris/README.md

 * [File an issue](https://github.com/protocol-registries/well-known-uris/issues/new/choose) (preferred), or
 * Send e-mail to [the mailing list](https://www.ietf.org/mailman/listinfo/wellknown-uri-review).

-See [RFC8615](https://tools.ietf.org/html/rfc8615) for more information about well-known URIs; in particular, the [requirements for registration](https://tools.ietf.org/html/rfc8615#section-3.1).
+See [RFC 8615](https://www.rfc-editor.org/rfc/rfc8615.html) for more information about well-known URIs; in particular, the [requirements for registration](https://www.rfc-editor.org/rfc/rfc8615.html#section-3.1).

 Once approved, your request will be incorporated into the IANA registry, whereupon it will be officially registered.

+## Choosing a Name

+Per [RFC 8615](https://www.rfc-editor.org/rfc/rfc8615.html#section-3), "Registered names for a specific application SHOULD be correspondingly precise; "squatting" on generic terms is not encouraged."
+Therefore, a request to register a common name that has not seen broad community discussion and support is likely to be rejected.

+For example, a request to register a single English word, either bare or with a suffix (such as `communicate.txt`) is likely to be rejected.
+Likewise, terms that are related to upcoming or potential standardisation activity may be reserved for community use.

+Likewise, if a name with a suffix is already registered, requests for conflicting uses with different suffixes may be rejected to avoid confusion.
+For example, if `foo.txt` is registered, a request to register `foo.json` for a different and clashing use may be rejected.

 ### Choosing the Right Status

 Values defined by standards-defined specifications will have a status of "permanent"; most others will have a status of "provisional."
-See the [guidance]([https://httpwg.org/http-core/draft-ietf-httpbis-semantics-latest.html#fields.registry](https://www.rfc-editor.org/rfc/rfc8615.html#section-3.1)) for details.
+See the [guidance](https://www.rfc-editor.org/rfc/rfc8615.html#section-3.1) for details.
 Note that we use [this list](https://www.iana.org/assignments/iesg-recognized-organizations/iesg-recognized-organizations.xhtml#organizations) to determine what is a recognised standards organisation.

-As per [IANA guidelines](https://www.rfc-editor.org/rfc/rfc8126.html#section-9.6), field names that are no longer in use should be marked as "obsoleted", and those whose use is not recommended should have a status of "deprecated".
+As per [IANA guidelines](https://www.rfc-editor.org/rfc/rfc8126.html#section-9.6), values that are no longer in use should be marked as "obsoleted", and those whose use is not recommended should have a status of "deprecated".

 ### Suitable Specification References